Important Festival Details

 Theater doors will open roughly 30 minutes prior to each film screening.
 You may begin line up one hour prior to the film screening time.

 Can I bring my child/children?

 Festival films do not carry a MPAA rating.
 We recommend watching the film trailer and reading the synopsis to determine if the film content is appropriate for your child/children.
-Please note, an individual ticket will be needed for any child sitting in a seat.
+Please do not bring children under the age of 6.
+An individual ticket will be needed for any child sitting in a seat.

 Are ACT venues ADA accessible?

 Yes.
-The Lory Student Center Theatre, The Lincon Center Magnolia Theatre, and The Lyric are all ADA accessible.
+The Lory Student Center Theatre and The Lyric are ADA accessible.
 Details follow: